BCM-Neurosurgery/video-sync-nbu/docs/understanding_audio/nbu_lounge_audio_loss.md

-# Quantifying Data Loss
+# Quantifying NBU Lounge Data Loss

-So how much data loss exactly do we have?
-This note summarizes how much serial‑aligned audio timing is effectively "missing" across analyzed NBU lounge recordings.
+So how much data loss exactly do we have in the lounge?
+This note summarizes how much serial‑aligned audio timing is effectively "missing" across analyzed **NBU lounge** recordings.
 The helper script `scripts.doc_helper.quantify_audio_loss` batch‑processes each serial audio file found through `/mnt/datalake/data/TRBD-53761` and emits JSON + CSV summaries.

 ## 1. Executive snapshot